ComplianceSwiftTech BlogKey IT Compliance Requirements for Healthcare Firms

 1. HIPAA Privacy Rule and Security Rule Foundations

-HIPAA compliance is often the core driver behind healthcare IT policies.
-The HIPAA Privacy Rule defines how protected health information (PHI) must be handled, while the Security Rule focuses specifically on safeguards for ePHI.
+To begin with, HIPAA compliance is often the core driver behind healthcare IT policies.
+The HIPAA Privacy Rule defines how organizations must handle protected health information (PHI).
+Meanwhile, the Security Rule focuses specifically on safeguards for ePHI.

 HIPAA Security Rule Safeguards Include: